Women in Cybersecurity Scholarship finalists will be notified by May 15, 2025.

 The two organizations have partnered to address the dual challenges of training, certifying more cybersecurity professionals, and bringing more women into the tech workforce.

-"There is a global shortfall of new professionals entering the cybersecurity sector and one of our key aims for this program is to demonstrate to individuals from all walks of life that it is possible to reskill into cybersecurity as long as you have the passion and tenacity to succeed," said Lisa Kearney, president and CEO of WCS2.
+"There is a global shortfall of new professionals entering the cybersecurity sector and one of our key aims for this program is to demonstrate to individuals from all walks of life that it is possible to re-skill into cybersecurity as long as you have the passion and tenacity to succeed," said Lisa Kearney, president and CEO of WCS2.

 Women comprise just 10% of Canada's cybersecurity workforce.
-Even more alarming, an estimated 50% of women in ICT drop out of the tech workforce in the first four years of their careers.
+Even more alarming, an estimated 50% of women in ICT drop out of the tech workforce in the first four years of their career.
 While data shows that working women have been among the demographics hardest hit by the COVID-19 pandemic, the field of cybersecurity offers a unique opportunity for women everywhere looking to skill, upskill and find employment in a new occupation.

 "CompTIA is dedicated to resolving the global shortfall of new professionals entering the cybersecurity sector," said Zeshan Sattar, director of learning and skills certification at CompTIA.
 "Our partnership with WCS2 is our latest effort to widen participation and increase the diversity of people interested in entering the field."